-Early childhood students work with sensorial educational materials that allow them to touch, hear, see, and smell–all of which spark their natural curiosity and willingness to learn.
+Early childhood students work with sensorial educational materials that allow them touch, hear, see, and smell–all of which spark their natural curiosity and willingness to learn.

 Lower grade level students are encouraged to find answers and problem-solve in response to questions.
-Mistakes and incorrect answers are are an important part of the learning process and serve as an impetus to continue learning and future success.
+Mistakes and incorrect answers are an important part of the learning process and serve as an impetus to continue learning and future success.
 The projects are often teacher-led and every student’s creativity and perspective is utilized during the process.

 High school-aged students begin to understand the relationship between their project-based work and academic standards.
 Students are also exposed to various careers and employment opportunities beyond high school.
 At this level, students work closely with teachers and field experts who mentor them on project work and personal goals.

 Children at every grade level are encouraged to choose projects that allow them to explore their own interests.
-This freedom allows them to to develop their personal interests and at an early age, something they continue to develop this as they grow.
+This freedom allows them to develop their personal interests and at an early age, something they continue to develop this as they grow.

 Project-based learning allows Summit School students to combine or involve two or more academic studies, which more realistically represents the way the world works rather than learning disciplines in “silos.”
 Students also learn vital skill-sets needed to compete in the job market and will have the ability to: effectively communicate, demonstrate innovation, express creativity, and collaborate with others.

 With awareness of 21st century workforce expectations, Summit School presents learning as a smaller version of the “real” world so students better understand how to meet life’s demands by learning how to set, plan, and achieve goals.